0xJ4m3z/photo-library-organizer/README.md

 # Photo Library Organizer

-A Windows-friendly Python tool to consolidate, rename, de-duplicate, and organize large photo/video libraries safely.
+A Windows-friendly Python tool made to safely organize large photo and video libraries by consolidating files, standardizing filenames, and isolating duplicates when found.

 **No re-encoding.
 No quality loss.**
 Files are only **moved and renamed**.